zer0-os/zNS-sdk/docs/userStories/wilderWorldMvp.md

 # Wilder World MVP

 The scope of these stories will be fulfilling the web3 middleware needs of the [Wilder World](https://www.wilderworld.com/) minimally viable product (MVP) (see [Figma](https://www.figma.com/file/5bOkQKkrQ2jCZR6N3oUCMj/ZNS-Front-End?node-id=3151%3A12)).
-They are ordered by priority
+They are ordered by priority.

 ## Developer